About Us

 WCCC is a hub not a club, and so membership with us complements other cycling groups you may already be part of.
 New members can look forward to free training, monthly online meet-ups and juicy discounts—sometimes even free entry—to cycling events all over the country.

-This group is for any woman of colour that rides a bike or is thinking about riding a bike—from roadies, to leisure riders, commuters and newbies.
+This group is for any woman of colour that rides a bike or is thinking about riding a bike—from racers, to leisure riders, commuters and newbies.
 It doesn't matter what gear or bike you have, or what kind of riding you do—we have room for you.

 We want this to be a safe and welcoming space for all women of colour to discuss their experiences of riding bikes.
 We welcome all self-defining women of colour including trans women and non-binary people, and women from multi-ethnic backgrounds.
 Please complete this form in order to access the group.